 2. Payroll Errors Drop Significantly

 Errors in payroll are rarely catastrophic in isolation.
 But they erode trust quickly.
-An employee who finds an incorrect deduction on their payslip or whose salary arrives two days late begins to question the organisation's basic competence.
+An employee who finds an incorrect deduction on their payslip or whose salary arrives two days late begins to question the organisation’s basic competence.
 If it happens twice, the doubt sticks.
+Small business payroll outsourcing introduces structure and professional accountability into the process so that it can be free of human error.3.
+The Real Cost Is Often Lower Than Building Internally

-It's a common assumption that outsourcing adds cost.
+It’s a common assumption that outsourcing adds cost.
 For payroll, the comparison needs to be made honestly.
+Managing payroll in-house requires:- Payroll software licenses

 - Personnel with compliance and tax knowledge.